COVID-19 Vaccination Position Statement

 The rapid development of a number of different vaccines for COVID-19 within less than a year highlights the ingenuity of the scientific community working together towards the global objective of containing the virus and limiting its spread.
 Large-scale trials on the efficacy of vaccines, with tens of thousands of participants, were undertaken, which resulted in high rates of protection.
 Canada’s assessment of the scientific and clinical evidence is done independently by Health Canada; this approval process is known to be stringent.
 While there have been rare side effects, overall vaccines have proved safe and effective.

 As the national voice of Canada’s nurses, the CFNU represents close to 200,000 nurses and student nurses serving on the front lines during the COVID-19 pandemic.
-CFNU’s membership is playing a pivotal role in Canada’s fight against COVID-19 and the immunization rollout strategy.
+CFNU’s membership is playing a pivotal role in Canada’s fight against COVID-19 and the vaccine rollout strategy.

 The CFNU supports the National Advisory Committee on Immunization (NACI)’s recommendation that populations most at risk of severe illness need to be targeted in order to curtail the number of deaths in Canada.
 It is also essential for a successful rollout that there be an effective strategy for reaching rural, remote, Indigenous communities and the homeless population in Canada, as well as urban populations most impacted by the virus.